Thizisfranklin/Diabetes-Model/README.md

 # DiabetesWatch

-I built an end-to-end project to predict diabetes risk from routine clinical measurements.
+I built an end-to-end model to predict diabetes risk from routine clinical measurements.
 The goal is simple: **catch high-risk patients early** so care teams can prioritize follow-ups and preventive care.

 ## Brief Description
 This project tackles early identification of diabetes risk using routine clinical measurements (Pima Indians dataset).
 I cleaned physiologically “impossible” zeros (e.g., Glucose, BMI) by imputing them, engineered risk-focused features (Glucose/Insulin ratio, Age×BMI), and built multiple models—Decision Tree, Random Forest, and K-Nearest Neighbors—to find a strong baseline.
 Models were evaluated on Accuracy, Precision, Recall, and AUC, with ROC curves used to compare discrimination.
 The goal is practical: **flag high-risk patients early** so care teams can prioritize follow-ups and preventive care.